abdahad1996/CleanBoilerPlateFlutter/README.md

 - ViewModels should not know about other ViewModels.

 That's quite a bit of "rules", but they help during production.
 Trust me.

+Package Setup

+flutter create --template=package stacked_ui
+When that's complete we want to create the example app for the package.
+Navigate into the box_ui folder and create the example app. cd stacked_ui flutter create example
+Open up the example project and then we'll add a relative path to the stacked_ui package.
+stacked_ui:
+    path: ../